River Foss Barrier

 The Foss Barrier consists of a retractable floodgate and pumping station owned and managed by the Environment Agency.
-It straddles the River Foss in York, just above the confluence (where two rivers join) with the River Ouse.
+It straddles the River Foss in York, just above the confluence of the Foss with the River Ouse.
 The barrier’s purpose is to prevent water from the Ouse flowing upstream into the Foss, raising water levels and flooding properties along the River Foss.
 The pumps next to the flood gate move water around the barrier via a side culvert so that it can continue to drain into the Ouse.
 This prevents water levels on the Foss rising when the barrier is closed.